maimary/Instagram-bot-cs/README.md

 Use it for change "Trial" to "GitHub" version: 7c4645885b1113a1665cb6bb433ee7f6

 ### Different version?
-If you want "Full" version - make some donation and I will send key for you.
+If you want "Full" version - make ANY donation, then contact me and I will send key for you.

 Difference (Full vs GitHub): "Don't unfollow if user follow you".